bintracker/bintracker/docs/FAQ.md

 The answer is probably yes, though it might not be convenient do to so (yet).

+#### Any plans for Android/iOS support?

+Not yet.
+We may support mobile devices some day but not in the near future.

 #### I'm using a French/German/other non-standard keyboard.
 How can I change the key bindings?

 Go to your Bintracker folder, and open the file `config.scm` from the `config` subfolder in a text editor.
 Find the line that says `(load-keymap "en")` and change the `"en"` part to `"fr"`, `"de"`, or whatever layout you use.
 See the `keymap` subfolder of the `config` folder for a list of available keymaps.
 If no suitable keymap exists, you can derive your own by copying one of the existing keymaps and editing it.